Ohtani hits 44th HR, but Astros tag him in win over Angels

 TRAINER’S ROOM

-Angels: RHP Alex Cobb (right wrist inflammation) threw a three-inning simulated game on Friday that went well, manager Joe Maddon said.
+Angels: RHP Alex Cobb (right wrist inflammation) threw a three-inning simulated game on Friday that went well, Maddon said.

 UP NEXT